 - Viral Fever: An intense fever that lasts for three to five days, accompanied by severe chills and body ache.
 It typically lasts three to five days and goes away as quickly as it comes.
 The illness is quite common in beach-side Varkala, one of the top places to visit in Kerala, during the very wet monsoon there.

 - Dengue Fever: A fever that lasts for up to seven days often with a drop and then small resurgence towards the end (biphasic pattern), plus headache, swollen and painful joints, and then a rash.
 After the fever, finger and toe joints may swell and start hurting, and some patients report a pin-prick rash over their legs, arms, and torsos.

 - Malaria: A short lasting, recurring fever, accompanied by chills and body ache.
 The short duration and recurrence of symptoms are what really distinguish malaria from other illnesses.
-Fever and chills last around five hours at a time, but returned every second day (consistent with the parasite life cycle).
-It feels like the start of a flu that would mysteriously come and go.
+Fever and chills last around five hours at a time but returned every second day (consistent with the parasite life cycle).
+It feels like the start of the flu that would mysteriously come and go.
 In 2016, Mumbai had a widespread outbreak during its monsoon season.

 How Do You Get Malaria?